unbootabru/jc/README.md

 4. I'm not sure I'm manipulating the edit user correctly.
 I want them to be a copy of the passed in user, but I don't think I would want to maintain the list of editable properties so explicitly
 5. Adding additional cards to update more details -- I would do this pretty similarly to the Jumpcloud UI.
 6. Not have a modal for editing (or at least so in your face about it)

+Thank you for the opportunity to do this!
+It was a lot of fun to do this kind of assignment and learn/interact with new tools.